-Dunlop’s work has been described as “otherworldly” and is peopled by characters and strange landscapes, drawn from her imagination.
-Originally from England, she now calls Penticton ( British Columbia, Canada) home.
-She is inspired by history, old photos, and half-remembered stories from her past.
+Jessie Dunlop is a Canadian watercolour artist, with a background in museums.
+Dunlop’s work has been described as “magical and haunting”.
+It is peopled by characters and strange creatures, drawn from her imagination.
+Originally from England, she now calls the Okanagan Valley (Canada) home.
+She is inspired by vintage photographs, myths and memory.

 An Interview with the Artist

 I’m a watercolour artist based in the Okanagan Valley (Canada).
 I paint characters and beasts in dreamlike surroundings.
 I love to paint on little paper postcards.
 If I can find time away from the little one, you can find me painting in my home studio, with a cup of tea, and an audiobook or radio drama in the background.